 Work to minimize friction by trying any of the following techniques:

 - Petroleum jelly –Keep your sore spots from rubbing by applying petroleum jelly to your shoes and feet.
+This is a great home remedy for preventing friction when wearing tight shoes.
 Pay attention to where straps rub and don’t be shy—the more you use, the better covered you are to avoid potential friction.

 If you’re planning on spending some time on the beach, don’t forget sunscreen for your feet.
 Sunburns can make friction and blisters nearly unbearable.